 The first temptation in both Matthew 4 and Luke 4 is the temptation to turn stone into bread to satisfy his hunger.
 Adam and Eve were tempted by food — the fruit of the tree of the knowledge of good and evil.
 As the serpent in the Garden of Eden tempted the first humans with food, so the devil tempted Jesus with food.
 The first temptation has been interpreted as a temptation of the Son of God to use his power to satisfy his own needs.
 Jesus responded by reminding the devil of the Torah’s teaching in Deuteronomy that “man does not live by bread alone.”
 But let’s not forget that the tempter was reminding Jesus of real needs for a real human body.

+Second, it’s true that fasting is a problem in our overstuffed society.
 The ancient church fathers and the Eastern churches to this day recommend and prescribe much fasting.
 But, as the question points out, modern Western people have great difficulty with fasting (as opposed to dieting).
 The great scholarly work of Peter Brown, The Body and Society: Men, Women, and Sexual Renunciation in Early Christianity (Columbia University Press, 1988; revised edition 2008) exposes our modern problem with fasting.
 Simply put: our modern Western bodies are not the same as the bodies of earlier times and other places in the world.
-Drawing on the work of the French philosopher-social historian Michel Foucault in his History of Sexuality, Brown reminds us of the sharp discontinuities between our overly-fed modern Western bodies and the under-fed bodies of ordinary human beings in antiquity (as well as in some parts of the world today).
+Brown reminds us of the sharp discontinuities between our overly-fed modern Western bodies and the under-fed bodies of ordinary human beings in antiquity (as well as in some parts of the world today).
 In plain fact, some bodies are capable of thriving on less than we are, and often have to.
-In part a cosmology or worldview is involved here that eludes us today.
+In part, a cosmology or worldview is involved here that eludes us today.
 This is seen in the practices of the desert fathers and other ascetics in the ancient world.
 Let me quote from Peter Brown at length:

 “There is no doubt as to the terrible privations that were involved even in the relatively stable life of the Pachomian monasteries.
 But we must remember that the body-image which the ascetics brought with them into the desert gave considerable cognitive and emotional support to their hope for change through self-mortification.
 It takes some effort of the modern imagination to recapture this aspect of the ascetic life.
 The ascetics of late antiquity tended to view the human body as an ‘autarkic’ system.
 In ideal conditions, it was thought capable of running on its own ‘heat’; it would need only enough nourishment to keep that heat alive.
 In its ‘natural’ state—a state with which the ascetics tended to identify with Adam and Eve—the body had acted like a finely tuned engine, capable of ‘idling’ indefinitely, It was only the twisted will of fallen men that had crammed the body with unnecessary food, thereby generating in it the dire surplus of energy that showed itself in physical appetite, in anger, and in the sexual urge.
 In reducing the intake to which he had become accustomed, the ascetic slowly remade his body.
 He tuned it into an exactly calibrated instrument.
 It’s drastic physical changes, after years of ascetic discipline, registered with satisfying precision the essential, preliminary stages of the long return of the human person, body and soul together, to an original, natural and uncorrupted state” (p.
 223).

-But the fact is that our churches could do more to help us in recovering the physicality as well as the spirituality of fasting, including in what is served in Lenten suppers.
-In my final congregation I asked a celebrated chef who is a member of the congregation to prepare a Lenten cook book with recipes for meatless or fish-based meals.
+Third, our churches could do more to help us in recovering the physicality as well as the spirituality of fasting, including in what is served in Lenten suppers.
+In the last congregation I served before retiring, I asked a celebrated chef who is a member of the congregation to prepare a Lenten cook book with recipes for meatless or fish-based meals.
 Vegetarian cook books abound.